The Agile development methodology is powering a significant part of the software projects today.

 What are the Three C’s of User Stories?

-Before moving ahead with understanding the life cycle of a user story in Agile methodology, here are the three C’s of user stories that help define them better.
+Before moving ahead with understanding the life cycle of a user story in Agile development methodology, here are the three C’s of user stories that help define them better.

 These are the post-its or any small story cards that briefly explain the intent of the user story.
 Keeping the limited space of the cards in mind, it would be a good practice to stick to the user story name, rather than defining it.